Princess Lalla Asma of Morocco

-Princess Lalla Asma of Morocco (الأميرة للا أسماء, born 29 September 1965, Rabat) is the second daughter and third eldest child of Hassan II of Morocco and his wife, Lalla Latifa Hammou.
+Princess Lalla Asma of Morocco (الأميرة للا أسماء, born 29 September 1965) is the second daughter and third eldest child of King Hassan II of Morocco and his wife, Princess Lalla Latifa.

 Biography

-She was educated at the Royal College (Rabat).
+Lalla Asma was born in the Royal Palace of Rabat.
+She was educated at the Royal College where she obtained her High school diploma.
+She pursued her studies at the Mohammed V University of Rabat where she graduated with a Bachelor's degree in political science.

 Lalla Asma got married in a private ceremony to Khalid Bouchentouf on 5 November 1986, a businessman and General Director of S.E.V.A.M.
 (Société d’exploitation de verreries au Maroc).
 He is a son of Hajj Belyout Bouchentouf, mayor of Casablanca from 1976-1994.
 Their wedding was officially celebrated in Marrakesh on June 6, 7 and 8, 1987.

 They have two children, a son and a daughter: